 Identity and device access configurations

-Microsoft understands that some organizations have unique environment requirements or complexities.
-If you are one of these organizations, use these recommendations as a starting point.
+If your organization has unique environment requirements or complexities, use these recommendations as a starting point.
 However, most organizations can implement these recommendations as prescribed.

-These recommendations are intended for enterprise architects and IT professionals who are familiar with Office 365 and Microsoft Enterprise Mobility + Security, which includes, among others, Azure Active Directory (identity), Microsoft Intune (device management), and Azure Information Protection (data protection).
+These recommendations are intended for enterprise architects and IT professionals who are familiar with Microsoft 365 cloud productivity and security services, which includes Azure AD (identity), Microsoft Intune (device management), and Microsoft Information Protection (data protection).

 The recommended policies are applicable to enterprise organizations operating both entirely within the Microsoft cloud and for customers with hybrid identity infrastructure, which is an on-premises Active Directory Domain Services (AD DS) forest that is synchronized with an Azure AD tenant.

 Your organization may be subject to regulatory or other compliance requirements, including specific recommendations that may require you to apply policies that diverge from these recommended configurations.
 These configurations recommend usage controls that have not historically been available.
 We recommend these controls because we believe they represent a balance between security and productivity.